Risk management policy

 This involves assessing the probability (or likelihood) and impact of individual risks and assigning a risk rating (in accordance with the Gallery’s risk appetite – this is attached at Appendix 1) to determine their severity and how we should respond to the risk.
 The following table indicates the level of response required from management for risks rated at Extreme, High, Medium or Low.
-Guidance on how to evaluate risk and apply a risk rating to it can be found on the staff network.
 The risk appetite and the criteria used to evaluate the impact and probability of a risk are reviewed by Trustees on a regular basis.

 4 Determine the appropriate response to each risk